 In Europe, McDonald’s and participating Franchisees have pledged to offer 45,000 apprenticeships by 2025.
 Through this pledge, McDonald’s joined the European Alliance for Apprenticeships to help promote and improve access to vocational training for young people.
-These apprenticeships are offered in Austria, Denmark, France, Germany, Italy, the Netherlands, Switzerland and the U.K. In the first year of the commitment, McDonald’s offered more than 13,000 apprenticeships across the participating markets.
+These apprenticeships are offered in Austria, Denmark, France, Germany, Italy, the Netherlands, Switzerland and the U.K. In the first year of the commitment in 2018, McDonald’s offered more than 13,000 apprenticeships across the participating markets.

 Providing Comprehensive Educational Support

 McDonald’s and participating Franchisees offer education opportunities to restaurant employees in 25 countries and counting.